enilsen16/data-structures/README.md

 ##A Binary tree is a data structure where each node has at most two children.
 This implementation models the data and then sorts them accordingly.

+##Insertion Sort is a type of sort that builds the final sorted array one at a time.
+This type of algorithm is prefer for arrays that are equal to or less than 7.

 ###A Rakefile is included so just run "rake" to see the tests pass.